-- The Statutory Auditor does not lead the underlying projects.
-These projects are always headed by the appropriate department of Corticeira Amorim. - II.
-The representatives appointed to the position of Statutory Auditor of Corticeira Amorim do not collaborate on these projects;
+- the Statutory Auditor does not lead the underlying projects.
+These projects are always headed by the appropriate department of Corticeira Amorim. - the representatives appointed to the position of Statutory Auditor of Corticeira Amorim do not collaborate on these projects.

 There are, therefore, no issues regarding the independence of the work of the Statutory Auditor.